-For FY2004, the House Committee's recommendation for the DEA is \$1.6 billion, about \$43 million more than the request.
-In addition, the House Committee recommends that the DEA manage the Interagency Drug Enforcement program, for which the House recommends \$556.5 million for FY2004.
+For FY2004, the House-passed bill would provide \$1.6 billion for the DEA, about \$43 million more than the request.
+In addition, the House recommends that the DEA manage the Interagency Drug Enforcement program, for which the House-passed bill would provide \$556.5 million for FY2004.
+The Senate-reported bill would provide \$1.512 billion, but is silent as to the House recommendation.

 Bureau of Alcohol, Tobacco, Firearms and Explosives.
 The Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) enforces federal law related to the manufacture, importation, and distribution of alcohol, tobacco, firearms, and explosives.
 The FY2004 request includes \$852 million for ATF, an increase of nearly \$51 million over the Bureau's FY2003 enacted budget.
 The FY2004 request assumes \$5 million in savings due to program offsets; and, for new activities, it includes \$13 million for the Youth Crime Gun Interdiction Initiative and \$10 million to implement the Safe Explosives Act (Title XI, Subtitle C, of the Homeland Security Act of 2002 (P.L.
 107-296; 116 STAT.
 2280)).
-The House Committee's recommendation includes \$831 million for ATF, about \$21 million less than the request.
-In addition, the bill was amended in markup.
-One amendment would prohibit ATF from publishing statistics regarding crime gun traces without qualifying the limitations of such statistics.
-Another amendment, which narrowly passed, would limit ATF as to certain things that could be required from firearm licensees regarding their firearms inventory, and would prevent ATF from revoking a firearms license if a dealer's inventory fell below a certain level, among other things.
+The House-passed bill would provide \$831 million for ATF, about \$21 million less than the request.
+In addition, the bill was amended in markup, resulting in several new provisions.
+One provision would prohibit ATF from publishing statistics regarding crime gun traces without qualifying the limitations of such statistics.
+Another provision would limit ATF as to certain things that could be required from firearm licensees regarding their firearms inventory, and would prevent ATF from revoking a firearms license if a dealer's inventory fell below a certain level, among other things.
+The Senate-reported bill would provide ATF with \$830 million.

 Federal Prison System.
 The Federal Prison System maintains 106 penal institutions nationwide, and contracts with state, local, and private concerns for additional detention space.
 The Administration projected that this system would house an average daily population of 143,197 sentenced offenders in federal institutions, and another 28,043 in contract facilities, in FY2003.
 For FY2004, the Administration's request includes \$4.493 billion for the Federal Prison System, an increase of nearly \$48 million over the FY2003 enacted budget.
-The House Committee's recommendation is \$4.668 billion, about \$175 million more than the request.
+The House-passed bill would provide \$4.668 billion in funding, about \$175 million more than the request.
+The Senate-reported bill would provide \$4.222 billion.

 For new activities in FY2004, the Administration's request includes \$252 million to activate new facilities, \$23 million for a counterterrorism project, \$13 million for contract confinement, and \$427 thousand for a transitional drug treatment program.
 The Administration intends to offset these budget increases with savings from \$17 million in crosscutting efficiencies, \$28 million in no longer needed criminal alien detention, and \$188 million rescinded from new construction funding.
-The House Committee, however, recommends \$203 million for the construction, modernization, and repair of prison facilities and does not include the requested rescission.
+The House bill would provide \$203 million for the construction, modernization, and repair of prison facilities and does not include the requested rescission.
+The Senate bill would provide \$346 million for these purposes.